Battle of Beersheba (1917): 12th Light Horse Regiment captures Beersheba

 The prisoners were moved to an area, near the railway viaduct on the outskirts of Beersheba, where they were assembled and counted.
 Only the 3rd Cavalry Division had managed to withdraw earlier in the day.
 Meanwhile, the 12th Light Horse Regiment established all round defensive positions, including picquets guarding the pumping station which were withdrawn at 23:00, when brigade headquarters arrived, and took over garrisoning duties.
 A patrol of one NCO and eight men made a reconnaissance at 23:00, towards the southwest returning at 03:00, with 23 prisoners to report "All Clear."
 The 12th Light Horse Regiment bivouacked at 24:00 in Beersheba before being ordered at 04:00 to stand to arms and saddled up.

 The capture of Beersheba by the 12th Light Horse Regiment has been largely written out of history.
 "The honor and the glory of securing the town went to the 4th Australian Light Horse in a cavalry charge that in notoriety ranks with the Charge of the Light Brigade at Balaklava in 1854."
-Allenby overlooks the 12th Light Horse Regiment's capture of Beersheba in his report to Wigram intended for the King.
-According to him, only the 4th Light Horse Regiment, charged and captured the town.
+Allenby overlooks the 12th Light Horse Regiment's capture of Beersheba in his report to Clive Wigram intended for King George V. According to him, only the 4th Light Horse Regiment, charged and captured the town.
 "Time was short, and the Brigade Commander, Brigadier–General Grant DSO, sent his leading regiment to charge the trenches.
 This Regiment, the 4th Light Horse, galloped over the trenches, which were 8 feet deep and 4 feet wide, and full of Turks.
 This ended all resistance, and put a neat finish to the battle."
 His Despatches of 16 December 1917 to the Secretary of State for War, republished in The London Gazette do not identify further, the "Australian Light Horse," be they regiments or brigades.